10-3-pursuit/project-solo-full-stack-portfolio/README.md

 - CSS Framework such as Bootstrap or Tailwind
 - Favorites Feature
 - Filtering and showing results by subject e.g. genres, tags, favorites, items in cart
-- Comments on a resource that persist in the JSON server
 - Sorting some data
 - Searching for data
 - Light Mode/Dark Mode